ISH-Gruppe/screenario/README.md

 ## Contributors ✨

+If you’d like to contribute to Screenario, great!
+Please check out the [contributor guidelines](CONTRIBUTING.md).

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->